545ch4/flippie/README.md

 **`/flippie` – Directly alter the shift register at flippie (possibly dangerous)**

 Low level access to flippie.
 Set using HTTP variables (POST) and retrieve values as JSON using GET.
-POST request will retung JSON `true`.
+POST request will return JSON `true`.

 | HTTP verb | Variable       | Value           | Description                   |
 |-----------|----------------|---------------- |-------------------------------|